d12frosted/elpa-mirror/gnu/orderless-readme.txt

         the component is treated as a literal string that must occur in the candidate.

-        This is just `regexp-quote'.

-  *orderless-without-literal*
+  orderless-literal-prefix
-        the component is a treated as a literal string that must *not* occur in the candidate.
+        the component is treated as a literal string that must occur as a prefix of a candidate.

-        Note that nothing is highlighted for this matching style.
-You probably don't want to use this style directly in `orderless-matching-styles' but with a style dispatcher
-        instead.
-There is an example in the section on style dispatchers.

   orderless-prefixes
         the component is split at word endings and each piece must match